The best men's suits are hard to come by, especially when you've got no experience buying suits in the first place!

-- Silk: this material feels lighter and more comfortable than a water-absorbing cotton or heavier wool.
+- Silk – this material feels lighter and more comfortable than water-absorbing cotton or heavier wool.
 It's more popular with businessmen in Asia and the Middle East (regions where silk is rather abundant).

 - Artificial Fibers/Synthetics

-Buying Your First Suit: Factor #4 – Hiring A Good Tailor
+Buying Your First Suit: Step #4 – Hiring A Good Tailor

 You can read and reread everything on the fit, fabric, and function of suits…but that's actually just 70% of the work.
 You can memorize the rules and understand the terms…but it's not you who's making the suit with your own hands.
 You'll need to trust in a good tailor for that.